 Introduction and Benefits

-APSA members with interest in plant breeding for the development of improved vegetable varieties can now tap the knowledge and expertise of an internationally renowned leader in crop research by joining the APSA-WorldVeg Vegetable Breeding Consortium.
+APSA members with interest in plant breeding for the development of improved vegetable varieties can tap into the knowledge and expertise of the internationally renowned leader in crop research, by joining the APSA-WorldVeg vegetable breeding consortium.

-Coping with emerging pests & diseases, and increasing heat and drought stresses requires the use of new genetic resources with abiotic and biotic stress tolerance for developing successful varieties.
-We are sourcing these traits from the germplasm of the Worldveg genebank collection and introducing them into breeding lines for private sector partners to use in their breeding program.
+Coping with emerging pests and diseases, and increasing heat and drought stresses, requires developing successful varieties by using genetic resources with abiotic and biotic stress tolerance for.
+We are sourcing these traits from the germplasm of the Worldveg genebank – the largest collection in the world – and introducing them into breeding lines for private sector partners to use in their breeding programs.

-As advances in biotechnology and genomics accelerate the pace of vegetable cultivar development, seed companies of all sizes must have a robust understanding of the latest vegetable breeding research, the practical skills to apply new breeding methods, and access to a diverse collection of vegetable germplasm to remain competitive in turbulent markets.
+As advances in biotechnology and genomics accelerate the pace of vegetable cultivar development, to stay competitive, seed companies of all sizes must have a robust understanding of the latest vegetable breeding research, the practical skills to apply new breeding methods, and access to a diverse collection of vegetable germplasm to remain ahead of the pack in turbulent markets and climates.

-Through the APSA-WorldVeg Vegetable Breeding Consortium, participating companies and WorldVeg researchers will have multiple opportunities to discuss and evaluate breeding approaches and discover new avenues to share data and progress, creating a win-win situation.
-The Consortium will focus on tomato, pepper (chili and sweet), cucurbits (bitter gourd and pumpkin/winter squash) and explore other vegetables as determined by Consortium Companies' interests.
+Through the APSA-WorldVeg Vegetable Breeding Consortium, participating companies and WorldVeg researchers have multiple opportunities to discuss and evaluate breeding approaches, and to discover together new avenues to share data and progress, creating a win-win situation.
+The consortium focuses on tomato, pepper (chili and sweet), cucurbits (bitter gourd, pumpkin/winter squash and luffa gourd), and explores other vegetables as determined by the Consortium Members’ interests.

 PROFESSIONAL INTERACTION AT THE ANNUAL WORKSHOP

 Come to the source!
-At the Annual Workshop—an event held exclusively for Consortium Companies—WorldVeg researchers will demonstrate new outputs from the Center's vegetable improvement program and compare results obtained by Consortium Companies implementing the trials of WorldVeg lines.
+At the Annual APSA-WorldVeg vegetable breeding consortium workshop - an event held exclusively for Consortium Members, WorldVeg researchers demonstrate new lines from the Center's vegetable improvement program, and compares results from Consortium Members who have been implementing field trials of WorldVeg lines.

-Each workshop will last two consecutive days.
-WorldVeg will offer free workshop participation to one employee from each Consortium Company.
-The workshop's location, dates, and format will be announced by WorldVeg and APSA every year.
-Participants will have the opportunity to hold discussions with WorldVeg scientists by appointment.
-All workshop participants must cover their transportation costs to reach the workshop vicinity.
-Prior registration is required.
+Each workshop last two days, held at WorldVeg headquarters, Shanhua, Taiwan.
+WorldVeg offers free workshop participation to one employee from each Consortium Member, when participants have the opportunity to hold discussions with WorldVeg scientists, and can have further meetings by appointment.
+All workshop participants must however cover their transportation costs, and prior registration is required.

 EARLY ACCESS TO IMPROVED LINES AND INFORMATION

-WorldVeg cannot warrant or guarantee the receipt of seeds by Consortium Companies within a specific timeframe after dispatch or at all due to import laws and requirements in the country where Consortium Companies are located, which WorldVeg has no control over.
-Consortium Companies shall advise WorldVeg in advance regarding specific requirements for importing seeds into its territory.
-Both DSIR (Department of Scientific Industrial Research) and Non-DSIR accredited companies in India are responsible for all seed importation requirements; WorldVeg will not provide any services related to seed importation into India.
+WorldVeg cannot guarantee the receipt of seeds by Consortium Members within a specific timeframe after dispatch, or at all due to import laws and requirements which WorldVeg has no control over.
+Consortium Members shall advise WorldVeg in advance regarding specific requirements for seed importation.
+For example, both DSIR (Department of Scientific Industrial Research) and Non-DSIR accredited companies in India are responsible for all seed importation requirements, and as such, WorldVeg does not provide services related to seed importation into India.

-Consortium Companies have early access to screening protocols or other kinds of scientific information developed at WorldVeg, provided the sharing of such information does not conflict with existing agreements or policies of WorldVeg.
+Consortium Members have early access to screening protocols or other kinds of scientific information developed at WorldVeg, provided the sharing of such information does not conflict with existing agreements or policies of WorldVeg.

 SEED

-Each Consortium Company can request 15 lines free of charge annually from WorldVeg, subject to seed availability and phytosanitary clearance of requested accessions/lines.
-If companies request more than 15 lines, each additional line will be charged processing and shipping fees (US$30 per genebank accession; US$50 per breeding line).
+Each Consortium Member can request 15 lines free of charge, per year from WorldVeg, subject to seed availability and phytosanitary clearance of requested accessions/lines.
+If Consortium Member request more than 15 lines, each additional line will be charged processing and shipping fees (US$30 per genebank accession; US$50 per breeding line).
 WorldVeg only bears the cost of one shipment.

-Transfer any genebank germplasm accessions and/or WorldVeg-improved genetic materials from WorldVeg to Consortium Companies shall follow WorldVeg’s material transfer agreements (Standard MTA for genebank germplasm accessions and MTA2 for WorldVeg-developed genetic materials).
+Transfer of any genebank germplasm accessions or improved genetic materials from WorldVeg to Consortium Members shall follow WorldVeg material transfer agreements - Standard MTA for genebank germplasm accessions, and MTA2 for WorldVeg-developed genetic materials.

 Find more details for improved vegetable lines from WorldVeg online catalog HERE